-All of the concepts for diskless booting have been covered thoroughly by Linux HOWTO documents.
-SGI recommends that you use your favorite web search engine and looking for "linux diskless boot howto".
+This section describes an SGI approach to diskless booting of SGI Altix systems and Silicon Graphics Prism visualization systems.
+Other approaches to diskless booting have been covered thoroughly by Linux HOWTO documents.
+You can use your favorite web search engine and looking for "linux diskless boot howto".
 You should find ample information on the concepts and methods available through Linux.
-For specifics of net booting with elilo, see the documentation provided with the elilo package (/usr/share/doc/elilo\/netbooting.txt).